bcgov/data-publication/pages/dps_bcdc_w.md

 ## METADATA MANAGEMENT AND MAINTENANCE

-Please review [A Guide for Data Custodians and Data Managers](https://bcgov.github.io/data-publication/pages/a_guide_for_data_custodians_and_data_managers.html), which outlines the obligations for metadata management and maintenance.
+Please review [BC Data Catalogue - Roles and Responsibilities](./dsg_bcdc_roles_responsibilities.md), which outlines the obligations for metadata management and maintenance.
 It is good practice for the Data Custodain (or designate) to complete regular metadata reviews to ensure currency and completeness for records published under their Branch/Division.

 [RETURN TO TOP][1]